kumpelblase2/vimax/README.md

 java -jar vimax-1.2.jar --spring.profiles.active=production
 ```

-This will start the application and once startup has finished, you can access the application via `http://localhost:8080`
+This will start the application and once startup has finished, it should open the web interface in your preferred browser.
+If
+you don't want it to automatically open the browser, you can pass `--no-browser` at the end of the command to prevent it.

 ## Setting up